redcross/dcsops/SmokeTest.md

    * position
    * time (shift group)
  * see All shifts
-   * you can only sign up for shifts if you have a position and county that match
+   * you can only sign up for shifts if you have a position and shift territory that match
-   * there are regular expressions in the admin, rosters, counties (and positions)
+   * there are regular expressions in the admin, rosters, shift territories (and positions)
      * those need to match up to somethign